gitgeoman/gitgeoman/README.md

 - 👋 Hi, I’m @gitgeoman
-- 👀 I’m interested in GIS and coding
+- 👀 I’m interested in  react coding
 - 📫 How to reach me - just mail me :))

 <!---